Back

 GPX

 Use this when the next step is a GPS device or navigation app.
 Garmin devices, OsmAnd, and Gaia GPS all import GPX waypoints natively.
-Useful for reps doing back-road field visits where they want turn-by-turn guidance to each stop.
+Useful for reps doing back-road field visits: load the waypoints into your GPS app or device and it handles the navigation to each stop.
 You can also convert GPX to CSV if you need to bring it back into a spreadsheet.

 GeoJSON